apache/apisix-website/blog/en/blog/2021/12/16/apisix-with-rocketmq-meetup.md

 ---
 title: "Webinar | Apache APISIX × Apache RocketMQ Online Meetup"
 keywords:
+- API Gateway
 - Apache APISIX
 - Apache RocketMQ
 - Kubernetes
 - Meetup
-- WASM
+- Wasm
-description: On December 26th, the Apache APISIX community is joining forces with the Apache RocketMQ community to bring you an online sharing session.
+description: On December 26th, the API Gateway Apache APISIX community is joining forces with the Apache RocketMQ community to bring you an online sharing session.
-tags: [Events]
+tags: [Community]
 ---

 > On December 26th, the Apache APISIX community is joining forces with the Apache RocketMQ community to bring you an online sharing session.